 7. Is CMDB an important technology to enable BSM?

-Absolutely.
-You need to have an understanding of the technology building blocks of your business services in order to ensure the availability and performance of those services.
+Answer: Absolutely.
+You need to have an understanding of the technology building blocks of your business services to ensure the availability and performance of those services.

-8. How will CMDB continue to evolve in the near future?
+8. How will CMDB continue to evolve shortly?

-9. why do we have hourly rate in a group?
+9. why do we have an hourly rate in a group?

 The plugin creates an Hourly rate field on the Group form and adds a new form called Group resource, which calculates the estimated cost for the group, based on the hourly rate provided.
 The Group Resources will be added automatically based on the groups associated with the Project or its associated Project Tasks.

 Defines the hourly rate for members of this group, as defined in the Group record, The hourly rate is multiplied by the Estimated hours for the group to estimate project costs.